kkots/ggxrd_hitbox_overlay_2211/README.md

 ; You can assign same key to multiple features - it will toggle/set in motion all of them simultaneously.
 ; You don't need to reload the mod when you change this file - it re-reads this settings file automatically when it changes.

-; All of these settings can be changed using the mod's UI which can be seen in the game if you press ESC (by default, see modWindowVisibilityToggle).
+; All of these settings can be changed using the mod's UI which can be seen in the game if you press ESC (default hotkey, can be configured in modWindowVisibilityToggle).

 ; A keyboard shortcut to toggle GIF mode.
 ; GIF mode is:
 ; 1) Background becomes black
 ; 2) Camera is centered on you
 ; 3) Opponent is invisible and invulnerable
-; 4) Hide HUD
+; 4) Hide HUD (interface)
-gifModeToggle =
+; GIF Mode can also be toggled using 'UI - Hitboxes - GIF Mode'. gifModeToggle =

-; A keyboard shortcut to only toggle the "background becomes black" part of the gifModeToggle.
+; A keyboard shortcut to only toggle the "background becomes black" part of the "gifModeToggle".
 ; Empty by default, which means no hotkey is assigned.
 Assign your desired hotkey manually here.
-; This option can be combined with the other "only" options, by sharing the same key binding for example gifModeToggleBackgroundOnly =
+; This option can be combined with the other "only" options, by sharing the same key binding for example.
+; Black background can also be toggled using 'UI - Hitboxes - Black Background'. gifModeToggleBackgroundOnly =

 ; A keyboard shortcut to toggle the game's Settings - Display Settings - Post-Effect.
 Changing it this way does not ; require the current match to be restarted.
-; Alternatively, you could set the turnOffPostEffectWhenMakingBackgroundBlack setting in this INI file to true ; so that whenever you enter either the GIF mode or the GIF mode (black background only), the Post-Effect is ; turned off automatically, and when you leave those modes, it gets turned back on.
+; Alternatively, you could set the "turnOffPostEffectWhenMakingBackgroundBlack" setting in this INI file to true ; so that whenever you enter either the GIF mode or the GIF mode (black background only), the Post-Effect is ; turned off automatically, and when you leave those modes, it gets turned back on.
+; In the UI, Post-Effect can be toggled using 'UI - Hitboxes - Post-Effect On' checkbox.
 ; This hotkey is empty by default, which means no hotkey is assigned.
 Assign your desired hotkey manually here.
 ; This option can be combined with the other hotkey options, by sharing the same key binding for example. togglePostEffectOnOff =

 ; Specify true or false.
-; When true, whenever you enter either the GIF mode or the GIF mode (black background only), ; the Post-Effect is turned off automatically, and when you leave those modes, it gets turned back on. turnOffPostEffectWhenMakingBackgroundBlack = true
+; When true, whenever you enter either the GIF mode or the GIF mode (black background only), ; the Post-Effect is turned off automatically, and when you leave those modes, it gets turned back on.
+; An alternative way to turn off Post-Effect without reload a match is using the 'UI - Hitboxes - Post-Effect On' checkbox, ; or "togglePostEffectOnOff" toggle. turnOffPostEffectWhenMakingBackgroundBlack = true

 ; Specify true or false.